-Air pollutants represent a complex mixture of organic and inorganic substances of varying states and sizes that can enter tissues of living organisms in a number of ways [1].
-Pollution from the steel sector is the result of emissions of particulate matter containing minerals (iron, iron oxide), metals (cadmium, lead, chromium, and nickel, zinc, copper and arsenic) and other pollutants (polycyclic aromatic hydrocarbons, nitrogen oxides and sulphur dioxide) [2].
-The smoke, dust and odor nuisance from the metal. recycling industries have ultimately been found to pose potential health concerns due to the chemical composition of the emissions.
-Metal particulate matter emissions are generated from metal recycler destruction; shredding to torch cutting(destruction process of most concern that generates fine particulate matter air pollution).
-Evidence that short term exposure to particulate matter air pollution is associated with morbidity and mortality is increasingly found in the literature, especially with respect to fine particulate matter of aerodynamic diameter smaller than 2.5 μm (PM2.5) [3 &4].
-There is growing evidence that the chemical composition of particulate matter is another important consideration when studying the health impact [5 & 6].
+"Air pollutants represent a complex mixture of organic and inorganic substances of varying states and sizes that can enter tissues of living organisms in a number of ways" [1].
+"Pollution from the steel sector is as the result of emissions of particulate matter containing minerals (iron, iron oxide), metals (cadmium, lead, chromium, and nickel, zinc, copper and arsenic) and other pollutants (polycyclic aromatic hydrocarbons, nitrogen oxides and sulphur dioxide)" [2].
+"The smoke, dust and odor nuisance from the metal recycling industries have ultimately been found to pose potential health concerns due to the chemical composition of the emissions.
+Metal particulate matter emissions are generated from metal recycler destruction: shredding to torch cutting (destruction process of most concern that generates fine particulate matters air pollution).
+Evidence that short term exposure particulate matter air pollution is associated with morbidity and mortality is increasingly found in the literature, especially with respect to particulate matter of aerodynamic diameter, smaller than 2.5 μm (PM2.5)" [3 &4].
+"There is growing evidence that the chemical composition of particulate matter is another important consideration when studying the health impact" [5 & 6].

-Steel plants with electric arc furnace release dust containing heavy metals and some organic compounds [2 &.7].
+"Steel plants with electric arc furnace release dust containing heavy metals and some organic compounds" [2 &.7].
 Steel industry is also a source of carbon dioxide (CO2) emissions which is generated during iron and steelmaking operations, either as a result of the reaction of carbon (coke) with iron oxide in the blast furnace or from power plant producing electricity used in the production of steel.
 According to the International Iron and Steel Institute (IISI), integrated plants can emit between 1.6-2.4 tons of CO2 per ton of steel produced, while electric arc furnace plants which only use iron scrap as raw material are responsible for the emission of approximate 0.7 tons of CO2 per ton of steel produced.
-In recognition of the negative environmental impact, the steel industry has in recent years adopted the introduction of efficient processes, pollution control systems and practices which can help to reduce emissions significantly.
+In recognition of the negative environmental impact, the steel industry has in recent years adopted the introduction of efficient pollution control systemprocesses and practices which can help to reduce emissions significantly.
+Sulphur dioxide (SO2) is also one of the air pollutants.
+SO2 is created when fuel containing sulphur, such as coal and oil is burnt which eventually may lead to air pollution.
+This gas can also be emitted by trains, large ships, lorries and other diesel equipment but the worst culprits are coal-burning thermal power plants and steel industry.
+SO2 can react with gases in atmosphere to form sulfuric acid ('acid rain')